bryansng/airline-reservation-system/README.md

-# Project Title
+# Airline Reservation System

-Airline Reservation System - A COMP47660 - Secure Software Engineering Web App built with React and Spring-Boot
+A COMP47660 Secure Software Engineering web app project built using React, Spring-Boot, and MySQL by a team of three following the Scrum methodology.

 ## Getting Started

 To run this project:

-- Download or git clone this project
+1. Download or `git clone` this project
-- Go to the root of this project
+2. Go to the root of this project
-- `cd backend`
+3. `cd backend`
-- `mvn install`
+4. `mvn install`
-- `mvn spring-boot:run`
+5. `mvn spring-boot:run`
-- `cd frontend`
+6. `cd frontend`
-- `npm install`
+7. `npm install`
-- `npm start`
+8. `npm start` (opens browser automatically)

 ## Built With